gasilva/dataAndModelsCovid19/README.md

 [http://homepages.warwick.ac.uk/~masfz/ModelingInfectiousDiseases/Chapter2/Program_2.6/index.html](http://homepages.warwick.ac.uk/~masfz/ModelingInfectiousDiseases/Chapter2/Program_2.6/index.html)

-#### SEIR-D - Orginal variation, proposed by this author, from SEIR model for suceptibles, exposed, infected and deaths with delay in recoveries ands deaths
+#### SEIR-D - Original variation, proposed by this author, from SEIR model for susceptibles, exposed, infected and deaths with delay in recoveries ands deaths

 The splitting of deaths and healed from recoveries of the SEIR model is necessary because death data is more accurate than healed data of several countries.